jeremyfromearth/jeremyfromearth.com/_posts/2015-08-15-spectrum-test.md

 heading: Spectrum Test
 ---

-Just a sample post to show Spectrum working this site
+Sample post to show Spectrum working with this site

 ____